Adidem23/RateEval/README.md

 # About The Project :

 ## RatEval : ML Based Rating Platform
 - This is Rating platfrom used for rating communities in Orgconnect Platform .
 The rating will be provided to clubs and communities which are created in Orgconnect

+Check out orgConnect Here : https://github.com/Adidem23/OrgConnect

 ## Key Features :